 Netica provides a mechanism for associating user defined values with a node as a series of key/value pairs.
-The key must be a IDname and the value can be an aribtrary string.
+The key must be a IDname and the value can be an arbitrary string.
+The function NodeUserField accesses the string value associated with the key, and the function NodeUserObj accesses an R object associated with the key.

 '''

 NodeUserField(node, fieldname)

 NodeUserField(node, fieldname) <- value

+NodeUserObj(node, fieldname)

+NodeUserObj(node, fieldname) <- value

 NodeAllUserFields(node)

 '''

-node A NeticaBN object indicating the node. fieldname A character scalar conforming to the IDname rules. value An arbitrary character string containing the new value.
+node A NeticaNode object indicating the node.

+fieldname A character scalar conforming to the IDname rules.

+value For NodeUserField, an arbitrary character vector containing the new value.

 Only the first element is used.
+For NodeUserObj, an arbitrary object which is serialized with dputToString and then saved.

 Netica contains a mechanism for associating user data with nodes.
 In the Netica documentation, they note that only strings are really supported as only strings are portable across implementations.
-This meachnism can be used to store arbitrary values, but the user is responsible for encoding/decoding them as strings.
+The function NodeUserField provides direct access for storing strings.